-Hypothetical example 2: Sale of Alcohol
+Hypothetical example 2: Content of soft drink

-Legislation in Scotland prohibits the sale of alcohol for less than 50p per unit.
+Legislation in Scotland prohibits more than 0.5 gm of sugar from being included in a bottle of soft drink.
 The legislation is in force the day before clause 4 comes into force.

-The sale of alcohol in England and Northern Ireland is unregulated.
+The sugar content of the bottle of soft drink in England, Wales and Northern Ireland is unregulated.